Kirsten Adam

 Example project: Multisensory integration of information in judgments of collision

 This project uses a novel virtual reality system that simulates 3D traffic environments that can be seen and heard!
-The objective of this project is to study how people combine information from vision and hearing to make judgments about collisions.
+The objective of this project is to study how people combine information from vision and hearing to make judgments about collisions as in crossing a street.
 A fundamental component of mobility is the ability to avoid collisions with objects or people in the environment, for example, walking in a shopping mall or crossing a street.
 These abilities have been considered mostly visual and there are few studies of the use of auditory information for collision avoidance, and even fewer on how auditory and visual information are combined.
 The current study will use auditory and visual simulations of approaching objects and measure the relative contributions of vision and hearing to judgments of collisions.
 Results will have implications for training and rehabilitation of people who have vision loss and thus might compensate for this loss by relying more on hearing.

 Example project: Perception of collision during highway driving